Adamant-im/ETH-transactions-storage/README.md

 Indexer is written in Python.
 It works as a service in background:

-- connects to Ethereum node (works well with openethereum, geth or parity, others are not tested)
+- Connects to Ethereum node (works well with Geth, Nethermind or other node, which provides http/ws/ipc API)
-- stores all transactions in Postgres database
+- Stores all transactions in Postgres database
-- provides data for API to get transactions by address with postgrest
+- Provides data for API to get transactions by address with postgrest

-We've also found this [Indexer fork for mongodb](https://github.com/jin10086/ETH-transactions-storage), but didn't test it.

 ## Stored information